FIBA: Frequency-Injection based Backdoor Attack in Medical Image Analysis: Experiments

 \textbf{Attack Setup.} In FIBA, $\beta$ in $\mathcal{M}$ is set as $0.10$ for all the three datasets. $\alpha$ is set to $0.15$, $0.15$, and $0.20$ for ISIC-2019, EAD-2019, and KiTS-19, respectively.
 Following the prior work \cite{li2021invisible}, we set the poison ratio $\rho_p$ as 0.1 for classification task, and $0.2, 0.3$ for detection and segmentation tasks, respectively. $\rho_n$ is set as the same value with the poison ratio for PTR training.
 For the classification task, we train and test the backdoor attack methods in the all-to-one configuration \cite{NguyenT21}, where actinic keratosis is set as the target class.
 For the kidney organ-tumor segmentation task, we evaluate the backdoor attack methods in a one-to-one (tumor-to-organ) configuration, \ie, when the attackers activate the backdoor, the tumor area will be wrongly segmented as part of the benign organ.
 Besides, we apply the backdoor attack to endoscopy artifact detection in the one-to-one (artifact-to-instrument) configuration as well, where the bounding boxes of artifact will be detected and misclassified as an instrument class after the backdoor attack.

 \textbf{Evaluation Metrics.} The success of the backdoor attack on the classification model can be generally evaluated by Benign Accuracy (BA) and Attack Success Rate (ASR).
 The BA is the accuracy of benign test samples correctly classified by the attacked model.
 The ASR is the proportion of clean test samples with an injected trigger that is predicted to the predefined target classes.
 For the tumor segmentation task, the ASR is calculated in each pixel and denotes the proportion of tumor pixels that are predicted to organ class in the poisoned case.
 For the endoscopic artifact detection task, the ASR is calculated in the bounding box level and denotes the proportion of bounding boxes of the artifact object that is predicted to the instrument class when the backdoor is activated.

 \textbf{Implementation Details.} For the classification task, we use ResNet50 \cite{he2016deep} as the backbone.
 We use the Adam optimizer with a learning rate of 0.01 and a batch size of 64.
 For the tumor segmentation task, we adopt the widely used coarse-to-fine segmentation framework and train the model for two stages.
 At the first stage, we adopt the ResUnet \cite{diakogiannis2020resunet} to segment the coarse ROI area within the kidney area from the whole CT image.
-Then a DenseUnet \cite{guan2019fully} is employed to further finely segment the target tumor and organ from the ROI area.
+Then a DenseUnet \cite{DBLP:journals/tmi/LiCQDFH18} is employed to further finely segment the target tumor and organ from the ROI area.
 Adam optimizer and a learning rate of 0.0001 are used in the training of both models.
 The batch size is set as 6.
 For the artifact detection task, we use the Faster R-CNN model \cite{ren2015faster} in the MMDetection framework \cite{mmdetection} and follow the default settings.
 The SGD optimizer with a learning rate of 0.005 and a batch size of 4 is used in this task.